15 Tips from Chefs on Creating the Perfect Burgers

 8. MAKE A THINNER PATTY.

 The average burger is about six to seven ounces, but the larger the patty, the more you start to get into meatball territory.
-Nate Whiting of the Charleston restaurant 492 suggests cobbling together thinner patties, around five ounces.
+Nate Whiting of Charleston's Ristorante Juliet suggests cobbling together thinner patties, around five ounces.
 “To me, a great burger should have an equal amount of crumble and stability,” he told Charleston Eater.
 “Meaning, it should hold together enough to allow you to cook them correctly.”

 9. DO NOT PRESS DOWN ON THE PATTIES WHILE COOKING THEM.